tnxqso/wave-flex-integrator/README.md

 ## Configuration

-Upon first startup, an error message may appear due to missing configuration.
+Upon first startup, no services gets connected.
 This is normal.
-Configure the application via the **Configuration Tab**, save your settings, and restart.
+Configure the application via the **Configuration Tab**, save your settings, and restart the application.

 ### Configuration Parameters